tango-november/EOSOutpost.Takistan/README.md

 Civilians are mixed with insurgents through the REDFOR AO - verify targets.

 Recruit AI squad members through the radio at field installations.
+Dismiss AI through the ALiVE console.

 Change loadout through the weapon racks at field installations.